 The niche you’re in will play a huge factor in how much money you can make from blogging.
 Some topics have many ways of monetizing with exceptionally high financial rewards; such as; credit cards, travel, and insurance.
 Other subjects may not have as many ways to generate money and will bring in low income, i.e., sewing (no offense to anyone in the sewing niche).

 You can see why this will have an impact on how much you can make.
 Picking the right niche is important.
 I’ll talk more about this later.

 Bloggers can get paid in many different ways.
 A blogger will decide on the right monetization strategy for their blog based on their niche, audience, and blog style.
 Here are a few ways bloggers can generate income:

 I’m sure you’ve seen Google Adsense or banners ads on a blog before.
 Well, every time someone clicks on an ad, the blog owner can potentially make money.

 A blog needs to be generating a lot of traffic before this becomes an option worth considering.
 Of course, nothing is stopping you from having ads from day one, but I’d say you need at least 30,00 hits per month before Adsense becomes attractive to a blogger.

-Bloggers can be in agreement with companies who share the same audience.
+Bloggers can be in agreement with companies that share the same audience.
 Bloggers mention an affiliate product or service, and if someone clicks through and buys, the blogger earns a commission for that sale.
-Amazon has an affiliate programme called Amazon Associates.
+Amazon has an affiliate program called Amazon Associates.
 This is a popular method for many bloggers.